fuksito/markdown-toolbar/README.markdown

 ### Rails 4.1+

-Use version 1.0.0
+Use version 1.0.0, add to Gemfile:

+    gem "markdown-toolbar", "~> 1.0"

 ### Rails 3 and before 4.1

-use version 0.2.4
+use version 0.2.4, add to Gemfile

+    gem "markdown-toolbar", "~> 0.2.4"

-In any rails version Add this to your Gemfile and run the **bundle** command.
+And run the **bundle** command.

-    gem "markdown-toolbar"

 Getting Started